IP63/Gulp-sample/README.md

 ## What is it?

-Package provides simple Gulp configuration with SASS compilation and auto browser sync.
+Package provides simple Gulp configuration with SASS compilation and browser auto refresh.

 ## Getting started